 There are three penalties for a first offense.
 One is license suspension for six to 12 months.
 Another is a fine of $500.
-The third is six to ten hours of mandated community service.
+The third is six to ten hours of required community service.

 The state charges those age 21 or older who drive with a BAC of 0.08% with DWI.

 Rhode Island alcohol laws prohibit drivers from drinking alcohol while operating a motor vehicle.
-On the other hand, it is legal for passengers drink.
+On the other hand, it is legal for passengers to drink.

 Rhode Island alcohol laws require people to submit to alcohol testing if police request it.
 The U.S. Constitution grants the right to refuse doing so.
-However, the state punishes people who use that right.
+But the state punishes people who use that right.

 The first incident in which driver of any age declines, the penalty is a $200 to $500.
 The state suspends the decliner’s license for six months to one year.
 And the driver must spend 10 to 60 hours in community service.

-Learn much more at Never Take a Field Sobriety Test Say DUI Lawyers.
+Learn more at Never Take a Field Sobriety Test.

 Rhode Island alcohol laws prohibit operating a vessel with a BAC of 0.08% or higher.
 A first conviction for offenders with a BAC of less than 0.10% carries several penalties.
 There is a $500 boating assessment fee and a $100 to $250 fine.
 The state suspends the operator’s boating license for up to 45 days.
 The offender must perform 10 to 60 hours of community service.
-Finally, the state requires completing a course on boating safety.
+And the state requires completing a course on boating safety.

 Any later convictions within five years carry much higher penalties.
-They include up to five years in prison and seizure of the vessel
+They include up to five years in prison and seizure of the vessel.

-Any offender who had a passenger 12 years old or younger faces jail for up to one year.
+Also, any offender who had a passenger 12 years old or younger faces jail for up to one year.